-Denver has no shortage of great restaurants, but none of them come close to matching the sheer strangeness and history of the Buckhorn Exchange.
-Open since 1893, it's the oldest restaurant in Colorado — and one of the most genuinely unusual dining experiences in the entire United States.
+Denver has no shortage of great restaurants, but none of them come close to matching the history of the Buckhorn Exchange.
+Open since 1893, it's the oldest restaurant in Denver, Colorado, and one of the most unusual dining experiences.
+This is not a tourist trap, but an experience you might enjoy.
+Though, it could be considered polarizing (especially if you're a vegetarian or animal-lover.
+We love animals; it was difficult, but we must remember not to look at history through a contemporary lens).

 A Brief History

-Over the decades it became a gathering place for frontiersmen, politicians, Native American chiefs, and eventually tourists.
-Presidents Teddy Roosevelt, Dwight Eisenhower, and Ronald Reagan all ate here.
+Over the decades, it became a gathering place for frontiersmen, politicians, Native American chiefs, and eventually tourists.
+Presidents Teddy Roosevelt, Dwight Eisenhower, Jimmy Carter, and Ronald Reagan all ate here.
 The Denver Broncos used to bring players here after big wins.
 It's on the National Register of Historic Places.

-Nothing prepares you for walking in.
-The walls, the ceilings, every surface — covered with 575 mounted animal heads and full-body taxidermy mounts.
+Nothing prepares you for walking in because the walls, the ceilings, every surface, really, is covered with mounted animal heads and full-body taxidermy mounts.
 Elk, buffalo, moose, mountain lions, wolves, zebra, rhino, alligator, a two-headed calf, and dozens of species you won't immediately recognize.
 It's part natural history museum, part hunting lodge, part frontier saloon.
 The collection has been building since the 1890s and is protected as part of the historic designation.

 What to Order

-The Buckhorn Exchange is famous for wild game, and the menu takes it seriously.
+The Buckhorn Exchange is famous for wild game, and the menu is the real deal.
 Some standouts:

-• Rattlesnake and rabbit sausage appetizer — not as challenging as it sounds, and a great story to tell later.
+- Rattlesnake and rabbit sausage appetizer which is not as challenging as it sounds, and a great story to tell later.

-They also do standard beef cuts — filet mignon, New York strip — for guests who aren't ready for game.
+They also do standard beef cuts like filet mignon or New York strip for guests who aren't ready for game.
 The wine list is solid, and the cocktail program leans into Western classics.

 The Atmosphere

-Expect dim lighting, dark wood, leather booths, and the general feeling that you've stepped out of the 21st century entirely.
-The service is old-school attentive — the kind where your water glass never goes below half.
-Dinner here runs in the $60–$100 per person range with drinks, making it a special-occasion spot for most locals.
+Expect dim lighting, dark wood, and leather booths.
+The service is attentive (e.g., your water glass never goes below half full).
+Dinner here runs around ~$60–$100 per person with drinks, making it a special-occasion spot for most locals.

-On weekend evenings there's often live country and bluegrass music downstairs.
-The bar itself — all original late-19th-century woodwork — is worth sitting at for a drink even if you don't stay for dinner.
+On weekends, there's often live country and bluegrass music downstairs.
+The bar itself, with all its original late-19th-century woodwork, is worth sitting at for a drink, even if you don't stay for dinner.

 Getting There